Habeeb-mohamed/docs/core-concepts/angular-application-architecture.md

 # Components

-Components are the main building block of Angluar 2 applications.
+Components are the main building block of Angular 2 applications.
 They define the application UI and the logic that controls it.
 Let's take look at the following component:

 ``` TypeScript
 import {Component} from "@angular/core";